armandocomellas1/javascript-menu/README.md

 **This is an example of how you may give instructions on setting up your project locally.**

-This is about how the desktop and mobile application can be deployed in gh server.
+This is about how to maniplate DOM using js and making the hamburger menu interactively.

 # Project link live version
 https://armandocomellas1.github.io/Desktop-version/